tredontho/purescript-book/text/chapter3.md

 ## Creating Address Books

 Now let's write some utility functions for working with address books.
-We will need a value which represents an empty address book: an empty list.
+We will need a value representing an empty address book: an empty list.

 ```haskell
 {{#include ../exercises/chapter3/src/Data/AddressBook.purs:emptyBook}}